IT Support & Cybersecurity for Manufacturing Companies

 What manufacturing IT support do manufacturers actually need?

 Reliable help desk, Microsoft 365 management, secure backups, endpoint protection, patch management, identity and access control, network infrastructure, and support for the IT systems that ERP, inventory, scheduling, and shipping depend on.
-Businesses with shared devices or plant-adjacent environments also can’t skip segmentation, wireless design, and documented recovery procedures.
+If you’ve got shared devices or plant-adjacent environments, you can’t skip segmentation, wireless design, and documented recovery procedures.
+That’s where attackers look first.

 How do you secure the boundary between office IT and plant-floor systems?